pgorzelany/swift-ib-portal-api/Sources/SwiftIBPortalApi/Swagger3CorrectedGenerated/README.md

 The response is an enum of all the possible responses the request can return. it also contains getters for the `statusCode`, whether it was `successful`, and the actual decoded optional `success` response.
 If the operation only has one type of failure type there is also an optional `failure` type.

 ## Model
-Models that are sent and returned from the API are mutable classes.
+Models that are sent and returned from the API are immutable classes.
 Each model is `Equatable` and `Codable`.

 `Required` properties are non optional and non-required are optional